D3lyth/all-i-want-for-christmas/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project - his patience guidance and time has been invaluable.
-- I would also like to thank another Code Institute mentor, Sheryl Goldberg for their support throughout the development of this project - her words oof encouragement haave been a real boost, during her time as my mentor.
+- I would also like to thank another Code Institute mentor, Sheryl Goldberg for their support throughout the development of this project - her words of encouragement have been a real boost, during her time as my mentor.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com), especially Tarah Waters and Iris Smok, the course facillitator for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my husband, my daughters and my friends for believing in me, and allowing me to make this transition into software development and supporting me when I needed it.